TheBeyondGroup/deep-focus-trap/README.md

 **Note: the* `focusTrap` *class doesn't have the* `deep` *option*

 #### Using UMD version via CDN
  If you want to use via deep-focus-trap via the `script` tag.
-We recommend using the UMD version as its more widley supported (You can also use the ES module version using the `type="module` attribute.")
+We recommend using the UMD version as its more widely supported (You can also use the ES module version using the `type="module` attribute.")

 In using the UMD version  you wont import the module but just copy the script tag:
 ``` html